 I have to admit, cooking her dinner took dedication.
 I usually cook three days' worth at a time and put it all in the fridge in plastic containers.
 I now have a routine and find it easy to do.
-I don't add vegetables, as I understand that dogs can’t digest them (they are added to pet food to make humans feel better).
 My dog is delighted with her new food and eats it quickly even though it's the same meal every day.
 I also add in a dog vitamin supplement for a good immune system.

 Check your packets, tins, and pouches to see what wheat and cereal you are feeding your pet.
 Too much wheat can lead to yeast infections.

 Pampering Treatment Routine to Stop Dog Yeast Infection

 Use an Anti-Fungal Shampoo